-A quality paintball mask-like dye i5 or virtue vio has dual pane anti-fog, glare proof lens.
+A quality paintball mask-like dye i5 or virtue vio has a dual-pane anti-fog, glare-proof lens.
 Such lenses protect eyes from glare, vision distortion, and UV A/B rays of the sun.

 Not to mention it also protects other parts of the face.
 I have mentioned these goggles because they also have proper ventilation with balanced holes.

-You will be breathing like crazy in the heat, so proper ventilation will keep you face cool, and it will reduce the fogging factor.
+You will be breathing like crazy in the heat, so proper ventilation will keep your face cool, and it will reduce the fogging factor.

 No need to carry extra gear with you.
-You don’t need Ghillie suit, jackets, multi-pocket vest (plan vest underneath paintball jersey would be fine), and other heavy stuff.
+You don’t need Ghillie suit, jackets, a multi-pocket vest (plan vest underneath a paintball jersey would be fine), and other heavy stuff.

 A sweatshirt/pants, paintball jersey/pants, knee pads, elbow pads, shoes, and weaponry (don’t overdo it) would be OK.Paintball Tip: Carry fluids with you, a bandana or beanie.
 Choose loose stuff on a hot day.
 Loose fitting will ensure proper ventilation.